open/close all folders

 - A deleted scene from the fifth Star Trek movie revealed that a fifth (presumably presidential) head—that of a black woman—had been added next to Washington sometime between now and the 23th century.

-- The Great Dictator pulls a similar stunt with the Thinker and Venus DiMilo.
+- The Great Dictator pulls a similar stunt with famous statues of the Thinker and Venus DiMilo.

 - The reverse of this is said to have happened in National Treasure; the creator of Mount Rushmore did so merely to cover up clues to a lost city of gold nearby, defacing what was originally there.

-- In The Return of Hanuman, Hanuman, did this.
-He is of course the protagonist of the movie, but he's known to be naughty so...
+- In The Return of Hanuman, Hanuman changed the face to his.
+He is of course the protagonist of the movie, but he's known to be naughty.

-- In The Muppets, Crazy Harry pulls this off.
+- In The Muppets, Mad Bomber Crazy Harry pulls this off.

 - During The Colbert Report's visit to Philadelphia, the large 'window' (plasma screen) behind the interview desk, which usually displays a stained glass window or view of New York, occasionally showed a slightly altered version of Mt.
 Rushmore.
 No prizes for guessing who the fifth face was.

 - Not actually Mt.
-Rushmore, but possibly inspired by it: in Doctor Who "The Face of Evil," the Doctor sees his own face carved into a cliff on Leela's (unnamed) home planet.
+Rushmore, but inspired by it.
+In "The Face of Evil", the Doctor sees his own face carved into a cliff on Leela's (unnamed) home planet.

 - Martha mentions that the Master has added his face to Mount Rushmore in "Last of The Time Lords".
 We never get to see this but we do see a huge statue of him made out of stone elsewhere.

-- Referenced by Jon Stewart when Barack Obama was accused of being "elitist" during the 2008 election season;
+- Referenced by Jon Stewart in The Daily Show when Barack Obama was accused of being "elitist" during the 2008 election season;

 - In one episode of Night Court, Judge Stone was planning to hang-glide onto the Statue of Liberty and put an enormous pair of Groucho glasses on it.
 He never actually did it.